 For example, identifiying overshadowing as an issue allows that impact to be considered in the assessment, whereas simply stating you object to the development because 'it is big' does not identify the impact of the proposed development on your property, street or community.

 Comments will be considered within the legal framework established by the Environmental Planning and Assessment Act 1979 and related planning documents including the Newcastle Local Environmental Plan 2012 and Newcastle Development Control Plan 2012.

-This framework grants developing landowners certain entitlements, for example it may be that the zoning of the land permits industrial development provided that the development complies with Council’s planning controls.
+This framework grants developing landowners certain entitlements, for example it may be that the zoning of the land permits industrial development provided that the development complies with City of Newcastle’s planning controls.

 Extended Exhibition for Holiday Period

-The notification/exhibition process for applications on notification is outlined in City of Newcastle's Development Control Plan 2012 (DCP), Section 8.00 Public Participation.
-In accordance with the DCP, notification periods are extended to allow for the holiday period.
+The notification/exhibition process for applications on notification is outlined in CN's Community Participation Plan (CPP) (PDF).
+In accordance with the CPP, notification periods are extended to allow for the holiday period.